Who are we?

 The Memorial also provides a forum for art in which artists creatively recount history.
 A fine example is the work by Martine Jansen, ‘Those who died in Breendonk’, which symbolises the 301 prisoners who died.
 Various artists have exhibited their work in the Memorial.
 In addition, the fortress regularly hosts theatre plays, film screenings, lectures, musical performances, historical evocations, and so on.
 All this is done in close cooperation with the Friends of Fort Breendonk.

 Pedagogy is an important aspect of our mission.
-Every year the Memorial welcomes 75,000 to 80,000 pupils.
-During the visit, we offer the youngsters the information they need to form an accurate picture of the horrors that occurred at the fort during the Second World War.
+Every year the Memorial welcomes 75,000 to 80,000 pupils and students.
+During the visit, we offer the youngsters the information they need to form an accurate picture of the horrors that occurred at the fortress during the Second World War.
 A combined visit to Kazerne Dossin in Mechelen will also make it possible to shed light on the typical characteristics of racial persecution in addition to the political persecution highlighted in Breendonk.

 The Memorial also organises seminars to enable teachers to prepare for their visit to the Memorial.
 Teachers who are interested in this should contact the site administrator (email@example.com or 03 860 75 27).

 On our website, you will find a “teacher’s corner” where you can download various documents such as a plan of visit, audio-visual testimonials and the pedagogical dossier (in pdf format).